BUAA-LAINS-LAB/LLM4BF/README.md

 ### 4. Testing

 You can evaluate the released RL adapters directly without running SFT or RL again.
 Download the weight archives and extract each adapter into a separate directory.
-Each directory only needs `adapter_config.json` and `adapter_model.safetensors`; the base model and tokenizer are loaded from the model directory prepared in Step 1.
+Each directory only needs `adapter_config.json` and `adapter_model.safetensors`.
+The base model and tokenizer are loaded from the model directory prepared in Step 1.

 The examples below use the following layout for the K=1, 3, and 5 scenarios supported by the code.
-Folder names are examples; if your archives extract into differently named folders, use those paths instead.
+Folder names are examples.
+If your archives extract into differently named folders, use those paths instead.
 Match each adapter to its scenario rather than relying on the archive name.

 ```text
 weights/